sightsdev/.github/README.md

 # .github
-Default community files for SIGHTS open source software
+Default community files for Sights open source software

-You may be looking for our repositories at [https://github.com/SFXRescue](https://github.com/SFXRescue)
+You may be looking for our repositories at [https://github.com/sightsdev](https://github.com/sightsdev)